ED composite of Hannah Waddingham and Kate Middleton at different events

 | Updated:

-A host of guests will attend the service, including actress Hannah.
-However, she will reportedly no longer perform as originally planned.
+A host of guests attended the service, including actress Hannah Waddingham.
+However, she had to pull out of performing.

 Hannah Waddingham smiling in gold dress

-According to HELLO!, Hannah has pulled out of performing at the service because “her singing voice has been compromised from an exhausting filming schedule”.
+According to HELLO!, Hannah pulled out of performing at the service because “her singing voice has been compromised from an exhausting filming schedule”.

 Kate Middleton stuns in green coat at Christmas carol service